 In the Blockchain Ethical Design Framework, Cara LaPointe and Lara Fishbane outline how to design blockchain technologies with intention.
-“In the design process, to optimize the desired attributes of blockchain for a given application, there will always be trade-offs,” they write.
-Which raises the question: are good intentions enough?
+“In the design process, to optimize the desired attributes of blockchain for a given application,” they write, “there will always be trade-offs.”
+The question is, are good intentions enough?

 As the authors explain, “These human consequences could be the result of intentional action, but they could also be created unintentionally through blockchain technologies designed with positive motivations.”